 - Manufacturers of defective vehicle components or equipment

-Ocala Car Accidents FAQ
+Ocala Car Accident Statistics

-What If I Am Partially At-Fault for My Crash?
+What if I Am Partially at Fault for My Crash?

-First, your damages will be reduced in direct proportion to your degree of blame.
-If your proportionate responsibility is 30 percent, your damages will be reduced by 30 percent.
+If you are allocated blame, your damages will be reduced in direct proportion to your degree of blame.
+For example, if your proportionate responsibility is 30 percent, your damages will be reduced by 30 percent.
 And if your percentage of fault reaches 51% or above, you cannot recover compensation.

 Insurance companies will go out of their way to use this rule to their advantage.
 The more fault that’s shifted to you, the less the company has to pay.
 If you don’t stand up and fight back, you can watch your financial award vanish in front of your eyes.

 Allen Law will help you fight.
 We know insurance companies all too well.
 We know the tactics adjusters will employ to side-step liability.
-Rest assured we’ll be one step ahead and work to maximize your recovery.
+Rest assured, we’ll be one step ahead and work to maximize your recovery.

 We regularly represent Ocala accident victims who have suffered the following car accident injuries: